SCHUNK-SE-Co-KG/schunk_egu_egk_gripper/README.md

 ```
 ## Getting started

 To set up the environment for an EGU/EGK gripper, you'll need its IP address.
-Once obtained, you can then input it into the 'schunk.launch' file, configuring it to appear as follows:
+Once obtained, you can then input it into the 'schunk_launch.py' file. (path: src/schunk_gripper/launch/schunk_launch.py) configuring it to appear as follows:
 ```
  parameters=[ {'IP': '10.49.60.74'} ]
 ```